babelsociety/website/content/blog/in-depth-economy/index.md

 We said that one's desires are infinite and yet we allow everyone to consume as they please; isn't this a mad recipe for shortages and bloody conflicts?
 We need to dig deeper.

-It is true that we have infinite desires, however when we look at a single resource, **our desire towards it is finite**.
+It is true that we have infinite desires, however when we look at a single product, **our desire towards it is finite**.
 We may crave an apple now, but once we get it our desire is satisfied, we don't need an infinite amount of apples.
 If we can access apples whenever we want, there is no need to hoard them, actually that would require more effort: we need storage space, to transport them and dispose of those that rot away.

-The real issue is when we *perceive* that there aren't enough apples to satisfy everyone: the *fear* of missing out can bring out our worst behaviors, especially if one our basic needs is threatened, such as sustenance.
+The real issue is when we *perceive* that there aren't enough apples to satisfy everyone: the *fear* of missing out can bring out our worst behaviors, especially when our basic needs are threatened.
 This is what we need to solve.

 In Babel we have several mechanisms to cope with that.